iotaledger/tips/text/0008-weighted-uniform-random-tip-selection/0008-weighted-uniform-random-tip-selection.md

 * `Latest Solid Milestone Index (LSMI)` the index of the latest solid milestone.
 * `Below Max Depth (BMD)` defines a threshold value up on which it is decided on whether a transaction is not relevant in relation to the recent parts of the Tangle.
-The current `BMD` for mainnet nodes is 15 milestones, which means that transactions of which their `OTRSI` is more than 15, are "below max depth".
+The current `BMD` for mainnet nodes is 15 milestones, which means that transactions of which their `OTRSI` in relation to the `LSMI` is more than 15, are "below max depth".

 ### OTRSI / YTRSI example
 Given the blue PoV transaction, the `OTRSI` of it is milestone 1 and `YTRSI` milestone 2.